Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

 ********************

 As part of our commitment to extensibility, we have abstracted Lightning's checkpointing logic into the :class:`~pytorch_lightning.plugins.io.CheckpointIO` plugin.
-With this, users have the ability to customize the checkpointing logic to match the needs of their infrastructure.
+With this, you have the ability to customize the checkpointing logic to match the needs of their infrastructure.

 Below is a list of built-in plugins for checkpointing.